-Transfer students will be evaluated individually to determine program placements and accepted on a space-available basis.
-Students wishing to transfer from another nursing program must meet all general admission requirements and be a current student or a student within the past two years of an accredited school of nursing.
-The applicant must be in good standing with the previous institution with a cumulative GPA of at least 2.75 and no grade of C- or below in nursing classes or cognate courses.
-Applicants must submit a letter of recommendation from the dean of the school of nursing from which the applicant is transferring.
-Nursing class syllabi may be requested for evaluation.
-Placement in nursing school may be determined by review of syllabi from completed nursing courses.
+Transfer students will be evaluated individually to determine program placement and accepted on a space-available basis.
+Placement in the nursing program will be determined by review of syllabi from completed nursing courses.
 The previous nursing school may be consulted concerning their curriculum content and sequence.
 General studies and cognate courses will be transferred according to WWU policy.
+Students wishing to transfer from another nursing program must:

+1. Meet all general admission requirements and be a current student or a student within the past two years of an accredited school of nursing.
+2. The applicant must be in good standing with the previous institution with a cumulative GPA of at least 2.9.
+3. Submit a letter of recommendation from the dean of the school of nursing from which the applicant is transferring.
+4. Submit nursing class syllabi for evaluation.